HariSekhon/Knowledge-Base/git-workflow-branching-strategies.md

 ```

-### Git - why you shouldn't use long-lived feature branches
+## Why you shouldn't use long-lived feature branches

 \* [Environment Branches](#environment-branching-strategy) may be one of the few exceptions but requires workflow discipline.